 Yanghyun Prize, 2015

-Shifting States- Platforms for Experimentation, Dutch Art Institute, DAI, Master program of ArtEZ, Arnhem, The Netherlands.
+Shifting States- Platforms for Experimentation, Dutch Art Institute, DAI, Master program of ArtEZ, Arnhem, NL

-Voice : Creature of Transition, Lecture performance, Studium Generale Rietveld Academie, Amsterdam, The Netherlands.
+Voice?
+Creature of Transition, Lecture performance, Studium Generale Rietveld Academie, Amsterdam, NL

-Hans Ulrich Obrist in converstion with Otobong Nkanga, 1:54 Contemporary African Art Fair, London, United Kingdom.
+Hans Ulrich Obrist in converstion with Otobong Nkanga, 1:54 Contemporary African Art Fair, London, UK

-Facing the Opponent: Fieldwork at the Weltkulturen Museum Frankfurt.
-Kunsthistorisches Institut in Florenz, Max Planck Institut, Florence, Italy.
+Facing the Opponen, Fieldwork at the Weltkulturen Museum Frankfurt, DE Kunsthistorisches Institut in Florenz, Max Planck Institut, Florence, IT

-Artist Talk: with Otobong Nkanga, Institut für Raumexperimente, Universität der Künste Berlin, Berlin, Germany.
+Artist Talk: with Otobong Nkanga, Institut für Raumexperimente, Universität der Künste Berlin, Berlin, DE

-Art Basel Salon, The Global Artworld, Focus Africa, Basel, Switzerland.
+Art Basel Salon, The Global Artworld, Focus Africa, Basel, CH

-Think-Tank II: Persecuted, Mourned, Pitied, Admired/Collected and Photographed, Weltkulturen Museum, Frankfurt, Germany.
+Think-Tank II: Persecuted, Mourned, Pitied, Admired/Collected and Photographed, Weltkulturen Museum, Frankfurt, DE

-Art as a meeting point, with Andrea Buddensieg, Otobong Nkanga and Joanna Warsza, discussion organized by Antje Majewski, FF Temporary Autonomous Zone, Berlin, Germany.
+Art as a meeting point, with Andrea Buddensieg, Otobong Nkanga and Joanna Warsza, discussion organized by Antje Majewski, FF Temporary Autonomous Zone, Berlin, DE

 Sharjah Biennial 11 panel discussion with Hoor-Al-Qasimi, Yuko Hasegawa and Otobong Nkanga, Sharjah, UAE.